Jeff Sessions' crime crackdown will include more property seizures

 Related: Activist Faces New Trial for Laughing During Jeff Sessions Hearing

+The FAIR Act's main sponsor, Republican Sen. Rand Paul of Kentucky, responded to Sessions' announcement with a defense of the Fifth Amendment, which prohibits the taking of private property for public use, without just compensation.
+"I oppose the government overstepping its boundaries by assuming a suspect's guilt and seizing their property before they even have their day in court," Paul said in a statement.

-Sen. Mike Lee of Utah, a sponsor of the FAIR Act, said in a statement that he had "serious constitutional concerns" about civil asset forfeiture, and said the Justice Department "has an obligation to consider due process constraints in crafting its civil asset forfeiture policies."
+Sen. Mike Lee of Utah, another conservative sponsor of the FAIR Act, said in a statement that the Justice Department "has an obligation to consider due process constraints in crafting its civil asset forfeiture policies."

 Jason Snead, a policy analyst at the conservative Heritage Foundation, said Sessions' move was not surprising given his past opposition to reform and his strong identification with law enforcement, which is basically the only bloc that supports greater use of civil asset forfeiture.